-Did you know that “burnout” is coming to the ICD-11 (due to be released in June 2022)?
+Did you know that “burnout” is coming to the ICD-11 (due to release in June 2022)?
 It’s true.
 Burnout will be recognized as an occupational syndrome resulting from work-related stress.

 Burn-out is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions: